eric-fey-hus/FinOmopSL/README.md

     - SWCI: `--label type=swci`

 2. The joinToken for spiffe expires after 10 min.
-    - To start the sn and swop containters the joinToken needs to be valid.
+    - To start the sn and swop containers the joinToken needs to be valid.
     - it looks like the swci container can be started and run and init script also after that.
-    - the spiffe agent also needs the joinToken and that should be configered in the `spire-agent/agent_conf` file.
+    - the spiffe agent also needs the joinToken and that should be configured in the `spire-agent/agent_conf` file.
-        -  here this is achived by poviding `spire-agent/agent_conf.template` file that contains the placeholder `<JOIN-TOKEN>`
+        -  here this is archived by providing `spire-agent/agent_conf.template` file that contains the placeholder `<JOIN-TOKEN>`
         -  This replaces the `<JOIN-TOKEN>` assuming that the env variable `joinToken` contains the join token:
             ```
             sed -f - "spire-agent/agent.conf.template" > spire-agent/agent.conf << _EOF